-- to create a SCAR Capacity Building and Education Group, here expanded to include Training, to help SCAR Members: - work towards building human capacity for Antarctic science by a variety of means; - promote education and training of students so as to increase awareness of the value of Antarctic science; - manage the SCAR capacity building, education and training programme. - ii. that one of the SCAR Vice Presidents would take responsibility for reporting on capacity building and education. - iii. that capacity building efforts should focus on Asia for 2 years (2005-2007), then on South America, and then on any other SCAR Member with a new or less well-developed Antarctic programme.
+- i. to create a SCAR Capacity Building and Education Group (CBEG) (Terms of Reference below), to help SCAR Members: - work towards building human capacity for Antarctic science by a variety of means; - promote education of students so as to increase awareness of the value of Antarctic science; - manage the SCAR capacity building and education programme. - ii. that one of the SCAR Vice Presidents would take responsibility for reporting on capacity building and education. - iii. that capacity building efforts should focus on Asia for 2 years (2005-2007), then on South America.

-The CBET Group shall comprise representatives nominated by Members, representatives of SCAR's major scientific research programmes and other SCAR experts as appropriate, representatives of donor organizations, and the Executive Director.
+The CBE Group shall comprise representatives nominated by Members, representatives of SCAR's major scientific research programmes and other SCAR experts as appropriate, representatives of donor organizations, and the Executive Director.
 The Group will report to the Delegates Committee on Outreach and Administration.